doug/tailbone/README.md

       Logs you out.

-### search:
+## search

     /api/search/?q=myquery
       Full text search of models.
       A special api call used for doing full text search of models.

 To enable this experimental feature you need to create a [searchable.json](https://github.com/dataarts/tailbone/blob/master/searchable.template.json) which lists which properties on which models are indexed and how they are indexed.
-Read more about search [here](https://developers.google.com/appengine/docs/python/search/overview). seachable.json should be created in your main project directory.
+Read more about search [here](https://developers.google.com/appengine/docs/python/search/overview). `seachable.json` should be created in your main project directory.

 Example searchable.json